 Causes of tinnitus include:

-- Exposure to environmental toxins and sinus congestion.
+- Exposure to environmental toxins and heavy metals.

 There may be associated hearing loss.
-It is important to be assessed by your doctor to try to ascertain the cause.
+It is important to be assessed by an ENT specialist to try to ascertain the cause.

 Treatment and general recommendations